-On February 27, 2020, PBI launched a new era in the preparation of water-soluble nanoemulsions for CBD and other valuable oils with the opening of its UST Demonstration Laboratory
+On February 27, PBI launched new era in preparation of water-soluble nanoemulsions for CBD and other valuable oils with opening of UST Demonstration Laboratory.

-On January 30, 2020, PBI announced the acceleration of its UST Platform rollout for water-soluble CBD with the planned release of an additional Baro Shear product - a benchtop, R&D scale, Baro Shear "Mini" instrument.
+On January 30, PBI announced acceleration of UST Platform rollout for water-soluble CBD with planned release of additional BaroShear product - a benchtop, R&D scale, BaroShear "Mini" instrument.

-On January 24, 2020, PBI announced a significant new order and near sellout on revolutionary nanoemulsification system water-soluble CBD oil.
-The Company also reported that additional orders are expected shortly.
+On January 24, PBI announced significant new order and near sellout on revolutionary nanoemulsification system for water-soluble CBD oil.
+Company said that additional orders are expected shortly.

-On January 17, 2020, PBI reported the Company's UST Platform was featured in a leading North American Cannabis Magazine and that the article highlighted the potential of the UST Platform to play a significant role in multiple billion-dollar markets, such as CBD, nutraceuticals, cosmetics, biopharmaceuticals, and food/beverage.
+On January 17, PBI reported the Company's UST Platform was featured in a leading North American Cannabis Magazine and that the article highlighted the potential of the UST Platform to play a significant role in multiple billion-dollar markets, such as CBD, nutraceuticals, cosmetics, biopharmaceuticals, and food/beverage.